All Products

 1. Log on to the Bastionhost console.
 In the top navigation bar, select the region where your Bastionhost instance is located.

-2. In the list of Bastionhost instances, find the target instance and click Manage.
+2. In the instance list, find the target instance and click Manage.

-3. In the navigation pane on the left, click System Settings, and then click the Data Masking Policies tab.
+3. In the left navigation pane, click System Settings, then click the Data Masking Policies tab.

 Manage data masking policies